-- a. disapproves the request completely, or - b. approves provision of the requested service(s), but for a lesser amount, scope or duration than requested, or - c. disapproves provision of the requested service(s), but approves provision of an alternative service(s), or - d. reduces, suspends, or terminates a previously authorized service.
+- a. disapproves the request completely, or - b. approves provision of the requested service(s), but for a lesser amount, scope or duration than requested, or - c. approves provision of the requested service(s), but by a Network Provider, or - d. disapproves provision of the requested service(s), but approves provision of an alternative service(s), or - e. reduces, suspends, or terminates a previously authorized service.